gp1702/IFT6266/README.md

 Step4:
 Run the file train.py.

-More information on this project here[a link](https://gandharvpatil.wordpress.com/).
+More information on this project [here](https://gandharvpatil.wordpress.com/).